ralfjanser/projects/Battery Data Set/README.md

 *Introduction*

 It's not an easy task to find an unused dataset for any kind of training.
-The Nasa battery data set is already well know, nevertheless you won't find a data analysis on github.
+The Nasa battery data set is already well known, nevertheless you won't find a data analysis on github.
 There are about 200 papers that mention this data set, some of them are used for this analysis.

 __Li-ion Battery Aging Datasets__